HEALTH AND SAFETY

 DOMESTIC VIOLENCE CRIME PREVENTION

 39-6316.
 Law enforcement officers — Training, powers, duties.
-(1) All training provided by the peace officers standards and training academy relating to the handling of domestic violence complaints by law enforcement officers shall stress enforcement of criminal laws in domestic situations, availability of community resources, and protection of the victim.
-Law enforcement agencies and community organizations with expertise in the issue of domestic violence shall cooperate in all aspects of such training.
+(1) All training provided by the peace officers standards and training academy relating to the handling of domestic violence or sexual assault complaints by law enforcement officers shall stress enforcement of criminal laws in domestic situations and sexual assault situations, availability of community resources, and protection of the victim.
+Law enforcement agencies and community organizations with expertise in the issue of domestic violence and sexual assault shall cooperate in all aspects of such training.

-(2) When a peace officer responds to a domestic violence call, the officer shall give a written statement to victims which alerts the victim to the availability of a shelter or other resources in the community, and give the victim a written notice provided by the Idaho state police substantially stating the following:
+(2) When a peace officer responds to a domestic violence or sexual assault call, the officer shall give a written statement to the victim that alerts the victim to the availability of a shelter or other resources in the community and a written notice provided by the Idaho state police substantially stating the following:

 (3) The peace officer shall make every effort to arrange, offer, or facilitate transportation for the victim to a hospital for treatment of injuries or to a place of safety or shelter.

 (4) The law enforcement agency shall forward the offense report to the appropriate prosecutor within ten (10) days of making such report if there is probable cause to believe that an offense has been committed, unless the case is under active investigation.

 [39-6316, added 1988, ch.
 341, sec.
 1, p.
 1018; am.
 1990, ch.
 234, sec.
 4, p.
 670; am.
 1992, ch.
 74, sec.
 4, p.
 212; am.
 2000, ch.
 250, sec.
 12, p.
 708; am.
 2000, ch.
 469, sec.
 100, p.
 1553; am.
 2006, ch.
 263, sec.
 5, p.
 817; am.
 2022, ch.
 65, sec.
 1, p.
 200.]